1 Missed Call

 Chris himself.

 Sometimes the best way to understand a show is to meet the person making it.
-This is Chris talking about 1 Missed Call, where it came from, and why it matters.
+This is Chris talking about 1 Missed Call — where it came from, and why it had to be made.

 Incoming Call